Edward Weld: Biography

 Edward Weld was the eldest of the four sons and one daughter of Edward Weld (1705–1761) and his second wife, Dame Maria née Vaughan.
 He was heir to the enormous Lulworth Estate with its magnificent Jurassic coastline and its castle in the county of Dorset, England and to other estates.
 He was a member of the well connected notable recusant family and one of the wealthiest people in the kingdom.
 As was usual for the sons of Catholic gentry at that time, Edward and his younger brother, John, were sent to be educated abroad.
-While away, the boys were orphaned by their mother who died in 1754.
-They had been despatched at around the age of nine into the hands of British Jesuit preceptors at Watten in the Spanish Netherlands and thence to St Omer.
+While away, their mother died in 1754.
+They had been despatched at around the age of nine into the hands of British Jesuit preceptors at Watten in the Austrian Netherlands and thence to St Omer.
 There, in 1759, Edward's brother, John fell ill and died, probably in September.
 At age twenty, having concluded his education, Edward prepared for the Grand Tour by honing the manners of a young gentleman at the Jesuit house in Rheims and a stay at the court of the former Polish King Stanislaw Leszczynski in Lorraine.
 On his return to England, he had been orphaned by his father, Edward Sr., and as his heir had become immensely rich and was eligible for the hand of a suitable lady.

 He was widowed after his first marriage in 1763 to Juliana Petre, daughter of Robert James Petre, 8th Baron Petre, who died in 1772.
 In 1775, he married the impecunious Maria Smythe, sixteen years his junior, and became her little-known first husband.
 Three months after the wedding, he fell off his horse and died of his injuries, before having had time to sign his new will.
 As there was no issue from either marriage, the estate passed to his surviving younger brother, nine years his junior, Thomas.

 Meanwhile, his widow, was left without provision and soon married Thomas Fitzherbert of Swynnerton.
 Before long, he too died in 1781 but left her well provided for and known to history as "Mrs Fitzherbert".
 She went on to contract a morganatic marriage in 1785 with the Prince of Wales, the future George IV.